Paris Haute Courture Week to go digital in July

 It's interesting to note that what would have been a shocking and revolutionary announcement just a few months ago now comes as a somewhat expected addition to the industry’s continuing digital makeover amid the Covid-19 pandemic.

-The federation already announced in early May that it’s men’s fashion week scheduled 9 to 13 July will take place online, while London Fashion Week and Milan Fashion week will also debut digital shows from 12 - 15 June, and 14 to 17 July, respectively.
+The federation already announced in early May that it’s men’s fashion week scheduled from 9 to 13 July would take place online, while London Fashion Week and Milan Fashion week will also debut their digital shows from 12 to 15 June, and from 14 to 17 July, respectively.

-Shanghai Fashion Week and denim trade fair Kingpins were some of the first major fashion events to go online.
+Shanghai Fashion Week and denim trade fair Kingpins are some of the first major fashion events to have already held online editions.

 Photo credit: Alexandre Vauthier-Haute Couture